What Does CRM Stand for and Core CRM Functions?

 Sales analysis features:

-• Reporting options to let you make analytical reports about sales and then share them within your company;
+- Reporting options to let you make analytical reports about sales and then share them within your company.

 Sales channel management features:

-• Templates, forms, and fields for each channel.
-This will allow you to request particular data depending on the distribution channels you use to determine buying needs and patterns;
+- Templates, forms, and fields for each channel.
+This will allow you to request particular data depending on the distribution channels you use to determine buying needs and patterns.

-• Multi-currency and multi-language support.
+- Multi-currency and multi-language support.

 Customer service provision features:

-• Support of call center;
+- Support of the call center;

-• Stacking of customer support matters;
+- Stacking of customer support matters;

-• Support of social media channels.
+- Support of social media channels.

 Integration properties to connect your CRM system to various other applications and platforms are crucial to decision-making.
 You might want to check if the CRM solution you're considering integrates with the following: